HexPandaa/officefree65/README.md

     * 2 is the normal insider channel, for beta builds
     * 3 is the special DogfoodDevMain channel (same as the MicrosoftElite channel) and has alpha builds even newer than those in the insider channel. <br>
 6. The script will download and run the installation. <br>
-7. Before activating, you will be prompted to disable your antivurus.
-While this is likely not required to do with Windows Defender, other antivuruses may detect the KMS activation script as a virus.
-It is up to you whether you want to disable or not.
-8. Done!
+9. Done!

 ### Built in tools
 From version 2.2.0 onwards, some tools have been included in the script.
-For now there are only two, though I plan to expand on this in the future.
+#### Activate any Microsoft Office installation
+Runs the activation portion of the script, attemtping to activate whatever installation of Office is already on your PC.
+<br>No guaranteed success with office versions not installed by this script.
 #### Cleanup script
 Normally run at the end of a successful installation, this cleans up any temproary files made by this script.
 Useful if the script crashes or something stops it from doing this process itself.